puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 Arithmetic Operators have the following traits:

 * They take two [**numeric**][numbers] operands (except unary `-`)
+    * If an operand is a string, it will be converted to numeric form.
+The operation fails if a string can't be converted.
 * They resolve to [**numeric**][numbers] values

 ### `+` (addition)